 What Activities are Authorized in Yellowstone Through a CUA?

-These include biking, environmental education, boating, skiing and snowshoeing, overnight backcountry, art workshops, and fishing.
+These include biking, environmental education, tours, boating, skiing and snowshoeing, overnight backcountry, art workshops, and fishing.

 Road-based Commercial Tours